What Is Vibe Coding? The No-BS Guide for 2026

 These plug into your existing workflow and give AI deep access to your project:

-- Cursor — still the leader for most developers.
+- Cursor – still the leader for most developers.
 Its Composer feature lets you make multi-file edits from a single prompt with full codebase awareness.
-Pricing runs from free to $200/mo (Ultra tier) with token-based usage.
-Learn more about Cursor
+Free tier plus paid plans.
+Learn more about Cursor.

-- Claude Code — Anthropic's terminal-based agent.
+- Claude Code – Anthropic's terminal-based agent.
 No UI, just raw power.
-Leads app-building benchmarks with a 93% success rate.
-Runs $20–$200/month depending on usage.
+Strong on long agentic sessions.

-- Windsurf — built around an autonomous agent called Cascade that pulls context and executes multi-step tasks on its own.
-Acquired by OpenAI, priced at $15/mo for Pro.
-See our Cursor vs Windsurf comparison
+- Windsurf – built around an autonomous agent called Cascade that pulls context and executes multi-step tasks on its own.
+See our Cursor vs Windsurf comparison.

 Browser-Based Builders (for everyone)